Search

 Dan Evans:

 We do websites and SEO and lead path conversion and blogging and social media marketing and all of that fun stuff, digital advertising for people.
 But more exciting than that, I want to introduce you to Susan.
-Susan Fennema runs a business called Beyond The Chaos and she comes from the great state of Texas.
+Susan Fennema runs a business called Beyond the Chaos and she comes from the great state of Texas.
 Is that right, Susan?

 Susan Fennema: